nminchow/Voltaire/README.md

-# Voltaire!
+# Voltaire

-**Voltaire!** is a discord bot that allows you to send messages to the guild and to specific users anonymously.
+**Voltaire** is a discord bot that allows you to send messages to the guild and to specific users anonymously.
 When Voltaire is installed, type `!volt help` to get a list of commands.

 [Official Voltaire Discord](https://discord.gg/xyzMyJH)